Top Scholarships to Study in Japan in 2026

 There are various kinds of scholarships in Japan.

-It is essential to note that only a few scholarships in Japan pay for the total cost of education.
-Most only cover a percentage of the student’s living expenses and tuition fees.
+It is essential to note that only a few scholarships in Japan cover the full cost of education.
+Most cover only a portion of the student’s living expenses and tuition fees.

-So, be sure to pick scholarships that suit your preferences.
+Be sure to select scholarships that suit your preferences.

 Due to the many options, I’ve included some basic information to help you understand how they work.